Aiyanna Archer, Psy.D.

 I take a collaborative approach to therapy to ensure that my students’ care is tailored to their unique blend of culture(s), life experiences, and developing values.
 As an integrative therapist, I pull from different theoretical orientations including CBT, ACT, and Psychodynamic Therapy depending on my student’s treatment goals.
 I work with a wide range of psychological presentations commonly found in university settings (e.g., anxiety, depression, identity development, acculturation, and relationship dynamics), but I am also specifically interested in working with BIPOC- and/or Queer-related concerns considering my own life experiences and intersecting identities.

 Outside of the office, I enjoy making art inspired by shows I’m watching.
-I recently picked up Suits, but I’ll always make time to rewatch favorites like Sense8 and Steven Universe.
+I recently picked up Shogun, but I’ll always make time to rewatch favorites like Sense8 and Steven Universe.
 I also have a fondness for growing plants.
 Lastly, while I thoroughly enjoyed my times visiting the Philippines and Japan, I hope to visit more of Asia in the (hopefully not too far) future.

 Three things to bring on a deserted island: Sunblock, Bug Spray, My (filled) Art Supply Bag.